status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

 # Create a wallet and make a deposit

-In this page we'll take you through how to create a wallet to help generate your validator keys (keystores) and make a deposit using Nimbus.
+In this page we'll take you through how to create a wallet to help you generate your validator keys (keystores) and make a deposit using Nimbus.

 > **Note:** this page is primarily aimed at users who wish to run multiple validators on several machines.
 If you simply wish to get one validator up and running with Nimbus, or run several validators on a single machine, we recommend following [this guide](./medalla.md) instead.